-Tragically, 128 people lose their lives to opioid addiction every day in the US, meaning that the havoc such addition wreaked on sufferers, and their families, are clear.
+Tragically, 128 people lose their lives to opioid addiction every day in the US, meaning that the havoc such addiction wreaked on sufferers and their families, is clear.
 It is also well known that opioid addiction ruins the personal and professional lives of those suffering from it, impacting their ability to function and pursue meaningful activities.
-Below you’ll find the long term effects of opioid addiction.
+Below you’ll find the long-term effects of opioid addiction.

 Indeed, opioid addiction can also cause long-term, serious side effects.
 This means getting the right addiction treatment as soon as possible is vital.

 Few people realize that opioid addiction can cause serious issues with hormones over the long term.
 Indeed, few people understand that our hormones (the endocrine system) are vital to our body’s function.
 Indeed, when people suffer from endocrine issues a whole range of additional issues can present that range from mental health difficulties such as depression and anxiety to physical problems like infertility.

 In particular, the long-term effects of opioid addiction on the endocrine system include a reduction in libido in both men and women, as well as infertility in both sexes.
 Erectile dysfunction is also common in men after opioid addiction.
 All of which can have a serious impact on sufferers’ quality of life.

 Psychological issues associated with changes in the endocrine system and opioid use include fatigue and depression.
 In some cases, those with endocrine disruption caused by opioid use will require hormone replacement therapy.

 Other long-term effects of opioid use include issues with bone density and osteoporosis.
 Indeed, long-term users are at risk of developing the slow-developing condition of osteoporosis which weakens bones and makes them more likely to break.